The accommodation planned for Kirra is as diverse as the people themselves.

 Each Kirra location has its own rates for Housing.

-Kirra Tara Home Prices
+Kirra Tara (Qld) Home Prices

 All utilities have an on-cost which is borne by the community.
 As the community is based on a user pays model, so as not to burden the community with citizen requests, utilities are charged at the following rates.

-All rates increase by 14.5% per annum.
+All rates increase by 14.5% each year on July the 1st.

 Each citizen may optionally choose to participate in the community for the betterment of the community and self.
 The required contribution is 20 hours per week per person and 5 hours per week for citizens aged 9 - 16 years of age.